 - Method 1.80% of the current year's estimated tax liability. - Method 2.
 100% of the previous year's tax liability if it was a full 12-month or a 52/53-week year. - Method 3.
 110% of the liability for the year immediately preceding the previous tax year if it was a full 12-month tax year or a 52/53-week year and both the following are true: - · Return for the previous tax year has not been filed - Extended due date for filing the previous tax year's return has not occurred by the time the current tax year's first estimated payment is due - Method 4.
-80% of the estimated tax liability for each quarter of the current tax year, calculated period by period (not accumulatively).
-Use this method if the income is seasonal or varied throughout the year.
+80% of the estimated tax liability for each quarter of the current tax year, calculated period by pe-